Jon Umber (Greatjon)

 A Storm of Swords

-During the Red Wedding at the Twins, Petyr, Merrett and Ser Whalen Frey are tasked with getting the Greatjon too drunk to put up a fight.
-However, the Greatjon is only subdued after eight men grapple with him.
+During the wedding feast at the Twins, the Greatjon carries Edmure's bride, Roslin Frey, over his shoulder and takes her from the hall as part of the bedding customs.
+In preparation for the Freys' betrayal of House Stark, Petyr, Merrett and Ser Whalen Frey were tasked with getting the Greatjon too drunk to put up a fight.
+Once the Red Wedding begins, however, the Greatjon is only subdued after eight men grapple with him.
 He still manages to kill one man, wound two others and bite off half the ear of Ser Leslyn Haigh.
-His son and heir, the Smalljon, is slain during the battle.
+His son and heir, the Smalljon, is slain during the massacre.

 A Feast for Crows